PAAT0/Spotify-Hacked/README.md

 https://github.com/user-attachments/assets/8f41d6d9-8354-4953-9bc8-52d398e86b41

+## Note:
+If you ever notice that your Spotify crack is removed for a while and the ads come back, run the script again just like the first time.

 # Disclaimer ⚠️
 This script was not created by me; It's a reupload I made with detailed tutorials and video guides to explain how to use it effectively.
 I am not responsible for how this script is used.
 Please support the original developer @Daksh777 by using the official script.
 Use this at your own risk. 🚨